Danil1325/D-D/docs/ARCHITECTURE.md

 `ConsequenceAlreadyApplied` (also in `EngineErrorCodes`) was deliberately left unregistered — it belongs to the unrelated adventure/story-node flow, not anything this feature produces.

-**Still a Person 1 seam, deliberately**: `Domain.Engine.Battle.IBattleEngine` itself is *not* registered in `AddBattleTurnSystemServices()` — its constructor requires `Domain.Engine.{Cards,Deck,Hand,Effects}` implementations and `IEnemyDefenseRule`, none of which exist on this branch (see §10). `BattleService`/`BattleController` are real, complete code, not stubs — they simply won't resolve/function until Persona 1 delivers those seams.
+**Was a Person 1 seam, now closed**: at the time this section was written, `Domain.Engine.Battle.IBattleEngine` was *not* registered in `AddBattleTurnSystemServices()` because its constructor requires `Domain.Engine.{Cards,Deck,Hand,Effects}` implementations and `IEnemyDefenseRule`, none of which existed on this branch yet (see §10). `BattleService`/`BattleController` were real, complete code, not stubs — they simply didn't resolve/function until Persona 1 delivered those seams.
+Persona 1 landed all five (`DeckEngine`, `HandEngine`, `CardEngine`, `EffectEngine`, `EnemyDefenseRule`) on `catalina` (commit `1e2724d`, "Implement battle API", merged via PR #10), so `IBattleEngine`/`ITurnEngine`/`IBattleService` now resolve from the composition root.
+The pinning test was renamed and flipped accordingly:
-Pinned via `DiRegistrationTests.Persona1_Seam_BattleServiceNotResolvableUntilBattleEngineLands`,
+`DiRegistrationTests.Persona1_Seam_BattleServiceResolvesNowThatBattleEngineLands`, same
-same convention as the existing `IEffectEngine` seam test — expected to flip green automatically once the seam is filled.
+convention as the still-open `IEffectEngine` seam test (see below).

-**Tests**: `BattleServiceTests` (service-layer orchestration, using a hand-written `IBattleEngine` test double — same technique as `DiRegistrationTests.StubDamageCalculator`, since the real engine isn't resolvable), plus `MockBattleRepositoryTests`/ `MockBattleDeckRepositoryTests` and additional `DiRegistrationTests`/`ErrorCodeHttpMapperTests` cases.
+**Tests**: `BattleServiceTests` (service-layer orchestration, using a hand-written `IBattleEngine` test double — same technique as `DiRegistrationTests.StubDamageCalculator`, kept even after the real engine became resolvable so the test doesn't depend on Persona 1's internals), plus `MockBattleRepositoryTests`/`MockBattleDeckRepositoryTests` and additional `DiRegistrationTests`/`ErrorCodeHttpMapperTests` cases.
 No controller-level tests were added — there's no precedent for that in this codebase (`DiceController`/`DeckController` have none either); coverage lives entirely at the service layer the controller thinly wraps.
-Test count grew from 262 (§14) to 297.
+Test count grew from 262 (§14) to 297 at the time this section was written.

+## 17. Update: Person 1 battle-engine seam closed

+As of `main` commit `62422f2` (merge of PR #10, `catalina` → `main`), the seam described above and in §10 is closed: `Domain.Engine.{Deck,Hand,Cards,Effects}` and `IEnemyDefenseRule` are implemented and registered in `AddBattleTurnSystemServices()`, so `IBattleEngine`, `ITurnEngine`, and (in turn) `IBattleService`/`BattleController` all resolve end-to-end.
+This supersedes the "not yet resolvable" framing in §10 point 2–3 and §16 above — no further Person 3 action was needed, the existing `BattleService`/`BattleController` code just started working.
+Full solution test count is now 359/359 passing (`dotnet build`: 0 warnings/0 errors).

+**Still open, and distinct from the seam above** — do not conflate the two: the *BusinessLayer* `Effects.Interfaces.IDamageCalculator` (consumed by `DamageEffect`, part of Persona 2's card-effect chain) remains unregistered. `CardEffectRegistry`/`IEffectEngine`/ `ICardEngine` **on the BusinessLayer side** still won't resolve until Persona 1 supplies it;
+`DamageEffect` still uses placeholder stats (`strength = 10`, `defense = 0`).
+Pinned by
+`DiRegistrationTests.Persona1_Seam_EffectEngineNotResolvableUntilDamageCalculatorLands`,
+unchanged.